+Practice speaking for at least 3-4 minutes at length.
 If you can think this will be easy, then your mind is fooling you into believing that you are better than you really are.
 Practice speaking out loud on a topic for 4 minutes with a stopwatch and you will know how difficult it really is.

 Everyone has a nervous twitch or sweaty palms or makes loud gulping sounds when nervous.
 If you are confident in your skills none of this will happen.
 You do not need to know everything but you have to be confident in whatever you do know.
-So, smile, breathe and speak like you mean it.
+So, smile, breathe and speak as you mean it.

 For example, when you are asked to talk about your family, words like – parents, siblings, maternal grandfather, uncle, aunt, niece, and nephew should be a part of the list that you make as a preparation for the test.

-Although pausing is looked at as a desirable virtue amongst the intellects, it isn’t favored much here.
+Although pausing is looked at as a desirable virtue amongst the intellects, it isn’t favoured much here.
 When you are given time to make notes, make them in a sequential fashion.
 Once you are done writing, you only have to refer to the piece of paper to help you with the flow of your speech.
-Pausing for long has led to reductions in band in the past.
+Pausing for long has led to reductions in a band in the past.

 Say, a question is about something that has been in your family through generations, you may not have one in your family but you can venture to talk about the importance of heirlooms in families in general.

 An examiner is more likely to pardon a slip of tongue if the candidate looks confident in his or her skills.
-So, before you begin to answer a question, take a deep breath and exhale, center yourself, clear your brain of panicky thoughts and begin.
+So, before you begin to answer a question, take a deep breath and exhale, centre yourself, clear your brain of panicky thoughts and begin.